On the Wasserstein median of probability measures: Background

 \section{Background}

 We start this section by introducing basic definitions and properties of the Wasserstein space and the metric structure defined thereon.
-Let $\calP(\bbR^d)$ the space of probability measures.
+Let $\calP(\bbR^d)$ be the space of Borel probability measures on $\bbR^d$.
 The Wasserstein space of order $p$ on $\bbR^d$ is defined as